adamdawkins/que_hacer/README.md

 same with rudimentary puts calls acting as the shell, maybe eventually a CLI app, and then extend out from there.

+* 2024-07-29 Update to plan:
+- I'm going to move to using a CLI, because without user interaction, there are really no side-effects at all to worry about, and I can't test my 'unknown', because a TODO list is literally just an array.

 ## Features
 (Modified from TODO MVC)

 No todos
-[ ] When there are no todos - the only action is to add a todo
+[-] When there are no todos - the only action is to add a todo

 Mark all as complete - marks all todos complete